-London– In Trafalgar Square last week, a major crowd gathered for the premier of the two-thirds scale replica of the world famous Syrian Palmyra Roman Arch.
+London, UK– In Trafalgar Square last week, a major crowd gathered for the premier of the two-thirds scale replica of the world famous Syrian Palmyra Roman Arch.
 The original arch was destroyed by the so-called IS during their occupation of Palmyra in 2015.
 The city was only recaptured this past March following a brutal military occupation.
 The 2,000 year old Roman ruins located in modern Syria have been one of many casualties of the ongoing, five-year civil war that has torn the nation apart.
 The quest to restore the damage committed by the so-called IS has been long and difficult and has been largely spearheaded by the Oxford University based Institute of Digital Archeology (IDA).
 Their approach in doing so has been incredibly innovative and the results are nothing less than stunning.

 As reported by TGNR in 2015, advanced three-dimensional photographic technology has been utilized for the purpose of restoration of damaged or destroyed ancient Syrian relics.
 These damaged structures possess immeasurable cultural value.
 Prior to the Arab Spring and the subsequent Syrian Civil War, Palmyra attracted roughly 150,000 tourist per annum to visit the city alone.
 In order to preserve the suspected artistic targets, the IDA looked to the region’s inhabitants, arming them with a very special camera.